FireLizard/smartmap/README.md

 Installation
 ------------
+1. Install via [composer](https://getcomposer.org/): `composer require typo3-ter/smartmap`
-1. Installation via *Extension Manager* or by copying into *typo3conf/ext/smartmap*.
+2. Activate via *Extension Manager*
-2. Include static templates
+3. Include static templates
-3. Include assets (found at *EXT:smartmap/Resources/Public/Css* and *EXT:smartmap/Resources/Public/Js*)
+4. Include assets (found at *EXT:smartmap/Resources/Public/Css* and *EXT:smartmap/Resources/Public/Js*)
-4. Include assets of map library (**which is not included in this extension!**)
+5. Include assets of map library (**which are not included in this extension!**)

 Provide your payload by using Signal-Slot-Pattern
 -------------------------------------------------